DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: Method

 Second, we introduce a dynamic threshold module that adapts to input image variations, addressing the sensitivity of sparse vector perturbations in image generation.
 This flexible thresholding mechanism improves upon fixed parameters that can be either too strict or too lenient.
 As shown in Fig.~\ref{fig:Framework}, DISTA-Net comprises $N$ stages.
 Each stage $k$ ($k>1$) contains three components: $\mathcal{F}_d^{(k)}$, $\operatorname{Soft}(\cdot, \theta_d^{(k)})$, and $\tilde{\mathcal{F}}^{(k)}$.
 The input $\mathbf{r}^{(k)}$ is derived from $\tilde{\mathbf{s}}^{(k-1)}$ via Eq. (\ref{eq:update-r}), processed through these components sequentially to generate $\tilde{\mathbf{s}}^{(k)}$ for the next iteration.
+Overall, the proposed DISTA-Net can be referenced in Algorithm ~\ref{alg:DISTA}.

-\paragraph{Dynamic Transform.} While trainable non-linear transformations overcome limitations of handcrafted methods, their fixed post-training parameters result in static transformation patterns.
-We address this by introducing a dual-branch \textit{Dynamic Transform} module $\mathcal{F}_d^{(k)}$ at the $k$-th stage (Fig.~\ref{fig:Framework}).
+\textbf{Dynamic Transform.} While trainable non-linear transformations overcome limitations of handcrafted methods, their fixed post-training parameters result in static transformation patterns.
+We address this by introducing a dual-branch \textit{Dynamic Transform} module $\mathcal{F}_d^{(k)}$ at the $k$-th stage.

 To handle the sensitivity of sparse image $\tilde{\mathbf{s}}^{(k-1)}$ perturbations, we design an auxiliary branch that guides $\mathbf{r}^{(k)}$ through a dynamic convolutional kernel.
 This approach enhances feature representation adaptively.